 Family members are also affected by the accident.
 Spouses may have to care for their partner full-time, children may lose parents, and family relations may change for good.
 Seeing a family member hurt because someone made the choice to drink and drive can cause long-lasting emotional anguish.

 The financial damage is often as bad as the physical and emotional damage.
-Medical costs can cost hundreds of thousands of dollars.
+Medical costs can run into the hundreds of thousands of dollars.
 Many families go bankrupt or lose their homes because they can’t pay for the costs of injuries caused by drunk driving.

-Determining Fault in a Drunk Driving Accident in Allentown
+How is Fault Determined in a Drunk Driving Accident in Allentown?

 Criminal court trials create more evidence for civil cases, such as plea deals, testimony from sentence hearings, and records of criminal convictions.
 Although criminal cases are about punishment, the evidence from them supports civil claims for money damages.